CIA director met with Taliban leader in Kabul on Monday amid evacuation efforts - KRDO

 After the Taliban retook control of Kabul, Baradar, who heads the group’s political committee, had returned to Afghanistan last week after having been out of the country for 20 years.

-Former President Donald Trump and Baradar spoke over the phone shortly after the deal was signed.

-Burns came to lead the spy agency with decades of experience as an American diplomat for the State Department, including being at the center of center of Middle East peace negotiations.
+Burns came to lead the spy agency with decades of experience as an American diplomat for the State Department, including being at the center of Middle East peace negotiations.

+“If anybody knows how to negotiate, how to establish relationships, how to get good outcomes internationally, it’s Bill Burns,” Democratic Rep. Jim Himes, a member of the House Intelligence Committee said Tuesday on CNN “New Day.”

+Himes told CNN that the meeting between Burns and Baradar is “probably a good thing” because the US is “obviously in a situation that is very, very tough on the ground there.”

 This story has been updated with additional information.